tknowles2013/KNOWLES_TECH_SOLUTIONS/Challenge 1/README.md

 Challenge 1

+*Note: This solution uses NodeJS.
+Please install all dependences as stated in package.json

+Collect unstructured data from www.motionpoint.com, analyze the data and store it in a file.

 Leverage the Random User Generator API (https://randomuser.me) to create user data which you will sort and store into separate files.